bweirich/MechaCar_Statistical_Analysis/README.md

 ![alt_text](https://raw.githubusercontent.com/bweirich/MechaCar_Statistical_Analysis/main/images/t_test_lot3.PNG)

 ## Study Design: MechaCar vs Competition
-An additional analysis to determine how MechaCar will compare to the compatiion would be to consider price of the vehicle.
+An additional analysis to determine how MechaCar will compare to the competition would be to consider price of the vehicle.
 This is one of the most important factors that buyers consider when purchasing a vehicle.

 ### Null & Alternative Hypothesis
 H<sub>0</sub>: There is no statistical difference between the mean price of the MechaCar and its competition's mean price.
 H<sub>a</sub>: There is a statistical difference between the mean price of the MechaCar and its competition's mean price.

 ### Statistical Test
-The best statistical test would be a two-sample t-test as the car types are dicotomous and the price is a continuous value.
+The best statistical test would be a two-sample t-test as the car types are dichotomous and the price is a continuous value.
 The MechaCar can be compared to each individual competitor or the mean of all competitors.

 ### Data Needed
 The data needed would be the price of the prototype MechaCar and the price of comparable models in the same size and class.